quanteda/quanteda.org/content/services.md

 ## Testimonials from previous workshops

-> Very useful, both for applying **quanteda** to actual research, and for getting more general knowledge of R.
+- "Very useful, both for applying **quanteda** to actual research, and for getting more general knowledge of R."

-> The workshop had a nice build up, ranging from basic to more advanced stuff.
-It is always good to get repetition of the basics.
+- "The workshop had a nice build up, ranging from basic to more advanced stuff.
+It is always good to get repetition of the basics."

-> The workshop consisted of introductory and more in-depth R-learning, which helped when prior knowledge was limited.
-Easy to participate, and to ask any question.
+- "The workshop consisted of introductory and more in-depth R-learning, which helped when prior knowledge was limited.
+Easy to participate, and to ask any question."

-> The instructor really took his time to answer our questions, and delved into the core of them, whether they were simple or more complex.
+- "The instructor really took his time to answer our questions, and delved into the core of them, whether they were simple or more complex."

-> I feel like this workshop got me a great basis to start working with **quanteda** on my own research.
+- "I feel like this workshop got me a great basis to start working with **quanteda** on my own research."